-To apply for your Pension Plan No. 5 benefits, you (or your beneficiary) may telephone or write to the Fund Office for benefit forms.
-You (or your beneficiary) must file an application with the Fund Office, who will then file your application with the Trustees.
-You (or your beneficiary) may be asked to supply evidence of age and any other additional information the Trustees consider necessary.
+To apply for your Pension Plan No. 5 benefits, you (or your named beneficiary) may telephone or write to the Fund Office for benefit application forms.
+You (or your named beneficiary) must file a completed application with the Fund Office, which will then present the application to the Trustees for approval.
+You (or your named beneficiary) may be asked to supply evidence of age and any other additional information the Trustees consider necessary to process the application.

 Depending on the payment form you choose, it may take up to 90 days before you can expect payment.
 It is your responsibility to furnish any information needed, including a current mailing address.
+Failure to do so may delay the distribution of the benefit.